rinliauw/snacks-in-a-van/README.md

 ### Vendor

-1. Setting van status (vendor sends location, marksvan as ready-for-orders) We will implement 2 buttons for the van to change their status.
+**1. Setting van status (vendor sends location, marksvan as ready-for-orders) We will implement 2 buttons for the van to change their status.**

 The first button is used to update their status as **CLOSE** by changing their `ready_for_order` to `false`.